May 30, 2022

 - Better innovation – People from different departments and with different skill sets bring different perspectives to problem solving.
 You get innovative solutions and ‘out-of-the-box’ thinking.
-Old ideas are challenged and your organisation rethinks systems from a fresh perspective.
+Old ideas are challenged and your organization rethinks systems from a fresh perspective.

 - Faster development – You should consider that to collaborate is a synonym to learning.
-Having different people working together will spread knowledge across to organisations.
+Having different people working together will spread knowledge across to organizations.
 It helps people develop a bigger picture and learn how the different elements influence the work they do and vice versa.

 Examples on how to put in place cross functional groups